Self-blame (psychology)

 Self-blame is a cognitive process in which an individual attributes the occurrence of a stressful event to oneself.
 The direction of blame often has implications for individuals' emotions and behaviors during and following stressful situations.
 Self-blame is a common reaction to stressful events and has certain effects on how individuals adapt.
 Types of self-blame are hypothesized to contribute to depression, and self-blame is a component of self-directed emotions like guilt and self-disgust.
 Because of self-blame's commonality in response to stress and its role in emotion, self-blame should be examined using psychology's perspectives on stress and coping.
-This article will attempt to give an overview of the contemporary study on self-blame in psychology.